Data Processing and Analytics Connection Profiles

 Account Identifier |

 Defines the Snowflake account identifier.
-To obtain this string, execute the Describe Security Integration command in Snowflake and copy the initial string from one of the authorization properties.
-OAUTH_AUTHORIZATION_ENDPOINT has the following value: https://abc123.us-east-1.snowflakecomputing.com/oauth/authorize abc123 is the account identifier.
-For more information about obtaining values for the parameters required by the connection profile, see Setting Up a Snowflake API Connection. |
+To obtain this string, run the Describe Security Integration command in Snowflake and copy the initial string from one of the authorization properties.
+OAUTH_AUTHORIZATION_ENDPOINT has the following value: https://abc123.us-east-1.snowflakecomputing.com/oauth/authorize In this value, the account identifier is the following string: abc123 For more information about obtaining values for the parameters required by the connection profile, see Knowledge Article KA000437810. |

 Region |